-- treatment, you should inform one of the contact people in paragraph 4.2 immediately.
+- one of the contact people in paragraph 4.2 immediately.
 If the matter is not remedied you should raise it formally using our Grievance Procedure. - 9.3 Staff must not threaten or retaliate against whistleblowers in any way.
 Anyone involved in such conduct will be subject to disciplinary action. - 9.4 A confidential support and counselling hotline is available to whistleblowers who raise concerns under this policy.
 Their contact details are available from the HR Manager.